How to Add Payment Gateway to the Form

 Open the functions.php file with the Notepad app and add the following code:

 Don’t forget to save the file.
 After that, the Gateway Settings section will appear in all form editing and creation windows.
 Currently, there are only two gateways:

 - paid Stripe (with the Stripe Pro Addon)

-How to get PayPal Client ID and Secret Key?
+Get PayPal Client ID and Secret Key

-In order to set it up correctly, you need to register your PayPal app and receive the Client ID, as well as Secret Key for your authentication.
+In order to set it up correctly, you need to register your PayPal app and receive the Client ID, as well as the Secret Key for your authentication.

 Go to the PayPal developer’s website and hit the “Log Into Dashboard” button.
 If you already have an account, log into it.
 Otherwise, create one.